 Coordinating research and conservation actions for lamprey has improved.
 Key technical issues such as sampling efficiencies, tag development, migration timing and survival estimation are being worked on as current resources (funding, fish, and researchers) allow.
 Advances have been made in all of these areas but they are not yet resolved.
 Additionally, a monitoring and evaluation framework which would provide metrics such as juvenile travel times, survival and adult passage metrics is needed.
-Personnel from each project are members of the Columbia River Basin Lamprey Technical Workgroup, and as such, meet and share ideas with each other at least twice per year.
+Personnel from each project are members of the CRBLTWG, and as such, meet and share ideas with each other.
+Conservation planning activities such as the Tribal Pacific Lamprey Restoration Plan, the U.S. Corps of Engineers 10 year Lamprey Passage Plan and the USFWS Pacific Lamprey Conservation Initiative regularly convene forums for communication and coordination.